 Creative Therapies was founded in 1994 by a drama-therapist in response to the needs of people with emotional, physical and mental health issues.
 Originally it was set up as an association of arts therapists working in various communities in Glasgow.
 By 1996, it became a company limited by guarantee, had gained charitable status and was governed by a Board of Directors.

 This formal structure enables the provision of ‘creative therapies’ to be accessible to more people, in particular, young people and families.
-It also enables the company to fund-raise for projects and to plan work in close partnership with other agencies.
+It also enables the company to fundraise for projects and to work in close partnership with other agencies.

 Creative Therapies has two main aims:

-- to relieve human suffering and distress of a psychological, emotional, social, behavioural, institutional or familial nature through the application of creative therapies.
+– to support and enhance the life of those in need through the application of creative therapies.

-– to promote, maintain, improve and advance education through research training and in the application of creative activities.
+– to promote, maintain, improve and advance education through research and training.

 To find out more about our work please call: 0141 342 4444 or email: firstname.lastname@example.org